mfederici/torch-mist/README.md

 from torch_mist.utils import evaluate_mi

-# This code performs the same procedure as the previous example

 # Instantiate the mutual information estimator
 estimator = mine(
     x_dim=x.shape[-1],
     y_dim=y.shape[-1],
-    neg_samples=16,
     hidden_dims=[32, 32],
-    critic_type='joint'
 )

 # Train it on the given samples